Institute for Computational and Mathematical Engineering (ICME)

 Masters Student in Computational and Mathematical Engineering, admitted Autumn 2016

-BioI am currently enrolled in my first year as a master's student in Computational and Mathematical Engineering in the Data Science track, where I develop strong computational and programming skills.
+BioI am currently enrolled in my second year as a master's student in Computational and Mathematical Engineering in the Data Science track, where I develop strong computational and programming skills.

 I also have a masters' degree in Applied Mathematics from the Ecole polytechnique, the France's top university for science and engineering, where I also studied computer science, quantum and statistical physics.

-I have solid research experience in Natural Language Processing and Deep Learning.
+I have solid research experience in Natural Language Processing and Deep Learning as well as teaching experience in Natural Language Processing and Reinforcement Learning.

 I am passionate about new computational techniques, especially AI and DL, that make new discoveries and applications possible.

-You can check my personal webpage at https://guillaumegenthial.github.io
+You can check my personal blog at https://guillaumegenthial.github.io

 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Autumn 2016